rossta/rossta.github.com/source/blog/2014-02-01-automatic-backups-to-amazon-s3-are-easy.md

 ### Automate

-Backups are all good but performing backups on a regular basis is even better.
-Like saving money, to get done when automated.
+Backing up is good but automatic, recurring backups are even better; like saving money, it's more likely to happen when you make a computer do it for you.

 Let's add a cron task:

 ```
 #!/usr/bin/env bash